brodsa/re-vis-port/README.md

 ---
 ## UX
 The goal of ReVisPort is to search for interesting insights of climate data.
-ReVisPort targets particully users interesting in climate data and data generally.
+ReVisPort targets particularly users interesting in climate data and data generally.
 Users do not have to any pre-knowledge about reporting, ReVisPort navigates users step by step.
-However, bacis knowledge about descriptive statistics are required in order to interprete results.
+However, basic knowledge about descriptive statistics are required in order to interpret results.

 ### User Stories
-- As a User, I would like create a report without any programming nor statistic knowledge.
+- U1: As a User, I would like create a report without any programming knowledge.
-- As a User, I would like to be able to change choices I made.
+- U2: As a User, I would like to be able to change choices I made.
-- As a User, I would like to display a created report with all standard aspects.
+- U3: As a User, I would like to display a created report with all standard aspects.
-- As a User, I would like to make notes to about the data instights
+- U4: As a User, I would like to make notes to about the data insights.
-- As a User, I would like to have a possibility to save a report.
+- U5: As a User, I would like to have a possibility to save a report.
-- As a User, I would like to see all my saved reports and come back to each of them.
+- U6: As a User, I would like to see all my saved reports and come back to each of them.
-- As a User, I would like to delete a saved report, which I do not need anymore.
+- U7: As a User, I would like to delete a saved report, which I do not need anymore.
-- As a User, I would like to return to home menu without restarting the application.
+- U8: As a User, I would like to return to home menu without restarting the application.
-- As a User, I would like to write reference or contact the application developer.
+- U9: As a User, I would like to write reference or contact the application developer.

 ### Structure & Logical Flow
 - **App structure** was designed using flow chart created in [Lucid](https://lucid.app/documents#/documents?folder_id=recent).
 The app was desined using a menu-system.
 All flow charts are displayed bellow: